-Cut the 2×4 which you marked to correct the angle to the appropriate distance.
+Cut the 2×4 that you marked to correct the angle to the appropriate distance.
 These will act as your vertical side bin braces.

-Confirm that the angle and length of the 2×4 is correct.
+Confirm that the angle and length of the 2×4 are correct.
 Then use that piece to trace out 2-3 more 2×4 cuts.

 I used 3 short 2×4 braces through the length of my 6′ bed.
 One at the back, the front, and the middle.
 Screw these short 2×4 braces to the long 2×4 running the length of the bed.